aamerian20/Project-ELK-stack/README.md

 - Update the hosts file to include webserver IP addresses under a group called [webservers] (10.0.1.5, 10.0.1.6, 10.0.1.7)
 - Update the hosts file to include ELK-VM's IP address under a group called [Elk] (10.1.0.4)
 - Run the playbook, and navigate to http://104.209.193.157:5601/ to check that the installation worked as expected.

+### Linux Command line

+The following file contains the commands necessary to download and install the playbooks and update the configuration files:

+Linux/Bash Script.txt